 Creating a positive social climate in your classroom

 Bullying, harassment, cyberbullying, and their horrific impact have been in the headlines again recently, with the usual hysteria, hand-wringing, and finger-pointing.
 Here’s an effective, common-sense, process-oriented approach to creating a positive, caring, and respectful classroom climate.
-This material comes from a chapter in Becoming a Win-Win Teacher that focuses on positive alternatives to the ineffective and destructive strategies most often used in school (which had been described in the previous chapter).
+This material comes from a chapter in The Beginning Teacher’s Survival Guide that focuses on positive alternatives to the ineffective and destructive strategies most often used in school (which had been described in the previous chapter).

 You don’t necessarily need formal programs or lesson plans for building social skills, although they certainly exist.
 Some of the most powerful lessons you teach will come from your own modeling—how you interact with students and other adults, as well as your reaction to incidents between kids that you observe or overhear.
 If you act as an advocate and speak up any time you hear examples of bias, insult, or general meanness, you model behaviors that give kids permission, as well as the language, to do the same.

 Unfortunately, in many instances, you are very much in the minority.
 Research points to infrequent intervention on the part of adults and reveals that the majority of incidents of social, verbal, and physical discrimination and violence are either ignored, accepted, or denied—that is, when adults admit an awareness that these incidents are actually happening.
 Even worse, there are widespread reports of adults using similarly discriminatory words themselves (including homophobic, racial, and ethnically offensive terms) or laughing when they overhear kids use them.